Jazzhunks/socialmedia-post-generator/README.md

 This project provides a web application that uses Meta AI to generate social media posts.
 Users can log in, provide their job profile and industry, and generate relevant posts with a click of a button.

-## Features

-*   User login and registration
-*   Profile management (update job profile and industry)
-*   AI-powered post generation using Meta AI
-*   Clean and modern UI inspired by the Meta AI website
-*   Automated LinkedIn posting (using `linkedin-auto-poster`)

 ## Technologies Used